nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 .. option:: CONFIG_SLM_CR_LF_TERMINATION - CR+LF termination

-   This option configures the application to accept AT commands ending with carriage return and line feed.
+   This option configures the application to accept AT commands ending with a carriage return followed by a line feed.

 .. option:: CONFIG_SLM_TCP_FILTER_SIZE - Size of IPv4 address allowlist